CUDA: Version features and specifications

-Note: GPU with a higher compute capacity is able to execute PTX code meant for GPU of a lower range of compute capacities.
+Note: A GPU with a higher compute capacity is able to execute PTX code meant for a GPU of a lower range of compute capacities.
 However, it is possible to compile CUDA code into a form that only works on one family (same "X") of GPUs; if existing code is compiled this way, recompilation will be needed for it to work on a newer GPU.